-The other corporate policies contained in Chapter two on Purpose are the General Sustainable Development Policy and the Stakeholder Relations Policy.
-These constitute the general framework, guidelines, instructions and general criteria against which all the other specialised (environmental, social, risk or corporate governance) policies are held.
+The other corporate policies contained in chapter two on Purpose are the General Sustainable Development Policy and the Stakeholder Engagement Policy.
+These constitute the general framework, guidelines, instructions and general criteria against which all the other specialised (environmental, social, corporate governance, regulatory compliance and risk) policies are held.
 The General Sustainable Development Policy develops the Iberdrola Group's strategy regarding sustainable development around the aforementioned ESG criteria and objectives; It is the Iberdrola Group's statement as to how its business activities will be carried out in fulfilment of its stated purpose and to attain sustainable business value.
-The Stakeholder Relations Policy establishes the general guidelines for engagement, subject to the provisions of the Purpose and values of the Iberdrola Group, with the Company's specific and general stakeholders.
+The Stakeholder Engagement Policy establishes the general guidelines for engagement, subject to the provisions of the Purpose and values of the Iberdrola Group, with the Company's specific and general stakeholders.

-8. The Purpose and Values of the Iberdrola Group, the Code of Ethics, the General Sustainable Development Policy and the Stakeholder Engagement Policy as they are each identified and adopted into the Company's Governance and Sustainability constitute the Company's statement as to its identity and its comprehensive commitment to ethics, action towards sustainable development and to creating value for its stakeholders and the community - to deliver a better future, quicker for everyone.
+7. The Purpose and Values of the Iberdrola Group, the Code of Ethics, the General Sustainable Development Policy and the Stakeholder Engagement Policy as they are each identified and adopted into the Company's Governance and Sustainability constitute the Company's statement as to its identity and its comprehensive commitment to the public interest, generally accepted ethical principles, action towards sustainable development and to creating value for its stakeholders and the community - to deliver a better future, quicker for everyone.

-In Glasgow, on 21 September 2021
+In Glasgow, on 19 September 2023

-Governance & Sustainability System Chapter II Purpose
+Governance & Sustainability System Chapter II

+Purpose